kontaktio/telegraf_archived/plugins/inputs/unbound/README.md

   # config_file = "/etc/unbound/unbound.conf"

   ## The default timeout of 1s can be overridden with:
-  ## The default timeout of 1s can be overriden with:
   # timeout = "1s"

   ## When set to true, thread metrics are tagged with the thread id.
   ##
   ## The default is false for backwards compatibility, and will be changed to
-  ## The default is false for backwards compatibility, and will be change to
   ## true in a future version.
 It is recommended to set to true on new
   ## deployments.
   thread_as_tag = false